rentpath/rprel/README.md

 ` $ mix test `

+To run the tests on save, run:
+` $ mix test.watch`

 # Contributing
 -  Follow the instructions above to install `elixir` and get the repo running.
 -  If you modify code, add a corresponding test (if applicable).